5 NFL Football Players Who Became Successful Actors

 (by AM Staff)

 NFL football has produced many successful businessmen, politicians, educators and, yes, actors.
-In honor of the start of this season’s Super Bowl, we give you our list of the top 5 professional football players-turned-actors.
+In honor of the start of the new NFL season, we give you our list of the top 5 professional football players-turned-actors.

 #5: Bubba Smith